New York Central Park view

 Syracuse downtown, New York

-This city, which is home to Syracuse University, benefits from the influx of young people and ethnic diversity, promoting a liberal environment.
-With programs encouraging community participation and social development, the institution has a sizable presence in the city.
-Syracuse is popular for its commitment to the arts and its efforts in renewable energy, both of which represent the city’s progressive position.
+This city, which is home to Syracuse University, benefits from the influx of young people and ethnic diversity, promoting a liberal environment[11].
+The university’s programs reinforce community engagement and social progress, marking its significant impact on the city.

 6. Poughkeepsie